fasterize/fasterize-web-extension/README.md

 ## Firefox

 This will launch a standalone firefox with the installed extension.
+The extension is compatible from Firefox 48.

 Debugging : go to `about:debugging#addons`.
 Reference is https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Debugging